Why Study History?

 History majors work as teachers, lawyers, in business, finance, healthcare, government, communications, non-profits, public service, and really, almost everywhere.
 By studying history, you will acquire skills that help you think critically about a subject, locate evidence, understand perspectives and biases, and make persuasive arguments.
 These skills can be applied anywhere.
+Indeed, these are precisely the skills most employers are looking for in prospective applicants.
 So perhaps the question should be,"why NOT study history?"

 History, in the broad sense, is the study of all human experience.
 It examines the people, institutions, ideas, and events from the past to the present.
 The study of history contributes to cultural literacy and develops critical thinking and other useful skills while helping students understand the present and plan for the future.
 Historical study provides a solid, fundamental preparation for careers in business, industry, government, and education.
 It also serves as excellent preparation for law school, foreign service, international work, urban affairs, historical consulting, and library science.

 History is an academic discipline offering both breadth and focus.
 At Sacramento State, the History major includes four lower division survey courses and three upper division seminars.
 In addition, students choose seven upper division electives from a wide variety available.
 The flexibility of the major allows students to focus on topical areas such as: women's history, the history of particular geographic areas, cultural history, ethnic group history, economic history, military history, and history from the ancient world to that of the U.S. in the 20th century.
-Teaching credential candidates should complete the History/Social Science Precredential Program.
+Those interested in going on to teach middle or high school should consider the History/Social Science Precredential Program.

-Situated in California's state capitol and along the banks of the historic American River, the Sacramento State graduate program in history allows students to profit from the unique resources of the region as well as the expertise of a prestigious and dedicated faculty.
+Situated in California's capital and along the banks of the historic American River, the Sacramento State History MA program allows students to profit from the unique resources of the region as well as the expertise of a prestigious and dedicated faculty.
 Program highlights include:

-* Unique campus-based resources relating to California, United States, and World History, including the Tsakoupoulos Hellenic Collection and the Japanese-American Archive Collection
+- Unique campus-based resources such as the Tsakopoulos Hellenic Collection and the Japanese-American Archival Collection

 For over twenty years, the Capital Campus Public History Program at Sacramento State has been training public historians for rewarding careers in archives, cultural resource management, museum interpretation, and historic preservation.
 We offer a two-year course of study leading to the Master of Arts in History with a concentration in Public History.
 This program requires completion of thirty-six units of coursework, including nine units of supervised, professional internship.